42kevinzheng/Text-Summarization-Project/README.md

 # Text-Summarization-Project
-The final project for Text Processing.
-This python program uses the NLTK python library.
-Use an IDE to run the program.
+This project uses the NLTK python library to summizared a paper in paragraph form by getting rid of stopwords and assigning each words in a sentence a value.